LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 At the bottom of the file we add our `@section footer {}` which holds all our markup that we want to be rendered when we call `@RenderSection()` in the layout view.
 In our case, footer will be rendered in the footer element.

 #### _ViewStart
-- Processed before any views are rendered
-- Can be used to set a default layout view for all views beside and/or below it in the file hierarchy
-- Multiple _ViewStart files can exist to give different defaults in different parts of an application
+A _ViewStart file is processed before any views are rendered to a page.
+Because of this, we can use them to set default layout views for multiple views in one place.
+It works on the basis that the default for any views at the same level, or below this file in the Views folder hierarchy will receive the default layout unless it's overriden.

+We can override the default in two ways:

+- We can add further _ViewStart files closer to views that we want to have a different layout
-- Default can be overriden by adding a layout to a view specifically (or other _ViewStart files as mentioned above)
+- We can add a layout to a view specifically or set it to `null`

+#### _ViewImports
+We already touched on _ViewImports previously when we set up tag helpers (see section on [tag helpers](#tag-helpers)).
+We can also set up using directives in this file to ensure that we have access to namespaces we'll need for our views.

 #### Tag Helpers